LAPA FA-03

 The LAPA FA-03 was a bullpup assault rifle designed in Brazil by the company LAPA (Laboratório de Pesquisa de Armamentos Automáticos, SC/Ltda, Automatic Armament Research Laboratory SC/Ltda), and developed by its owner, Nelmo Suzano (1930-2013).

 The acronym FA-03 stands for "Fuzil de Assalto Modelo 03" ("Assault Rifle Model 3").

-Characteristics
+History

 The development and production of the prototype rifle took place between 1978 and 1983, with two other models being planned (one 9mm submachine gun and the other a .22) with the aim of having domestic and military weapons for both domestic sale and export.
 The FA-03 was the only bullpup model made by LAPA and only one prototype was built.
 The FA-03 was an assault rifle with a fire selector register based on the standard piston operated system with a rotating bolt lock.